mahaloz/ike/src/2_operating_systems/containers.md

 To get more specific, read what Docker has to say on what a Container is: [here](https://www.docker.com/resources/what-container).
 Now you may be wondering, how does this differ from a VM?
 As an end-user, there is no difference.
-But as far as technicals go, Dockers diagram is a good comparison:
+But as far as technicals go, Microsoft's diagram is a good comparison:

 **VMs vs Containers**
 ![](./ms_container_v_vm.png)